Smith Creek (Arroyo Hondo tributary)

 Smith Creek is a 14 mi perennial stream which flows along the western flank of Mount Hamilton in Santa Clara County.
-The creek begins near Bollinger Ridge, about 7.7 km SxSW of Mount Hamilton.
+The creek begins near Bollinger Ridge, about 7.7 km south-southwest of Mount Hamilton.

 History

 Some of the early recorded history of the Smith Creek watershed is associated with the pioneer family of the Winsors.

 Where Mt.
 Hamilton Road crosses Smith Creek, there used to be the Hotel Santa Ysabel.

 Watershed and course

 Smith Creek arises at 3520 ft then flows westerly through Horse Valley, then turns northwest.
 It receives Sulphur Creek 0.8 mi before crossing Mount Hamilton Road about 12.7 km west of Mount Hamilton (the Smith Creek Ranger Station/CAL FIRE is located at this crossing at 22805 Mt.
 Hamilton Road).
 The creek continues northwest along the eastern boundary of Joseph D. Grant County Park and joins Isabel Creek about 15.3 km WNW of Mount Hamilton at 37°23′00″N 121°41′34″W, forming Arroyo Hondo and eventually joining Calaveras Creek in Calaveras Reservoir.
 Calaveras Creek exits the reservoir and joins Alameda Creek before final terminating in San Francisco Bay.